Voting in France: Paper ballots, cast in person; no machines - NewsBreak

 Voting in France: Paper ballots, cast in person; no machines

-PARIS — (AP) — French voters in Sunday's presidential election will use the same system that's been used for generations: paper ballots that are cast in person and counted by hand.
-Despite periodic calls for more flexibility or modernization, France doesn't do mail-in voting, early voting or use voting machines en masse like the United States.
+French voters in Sunday's presidential election will use the same system that's been used for generations: paper ballots that are cast in person and counted by hand.
+Despite periodic calls for more flexibility or modernization, France doesn’t do mail-in voting, early voting or use voting machines en masse like the United States .
 President Emmanuel Macron is the clear front-runner, though an unprecedented proportion of people say they are unsure who they will vote for or whether they will vote at all.

 PAPER BALLOTS